-Big Bike Revival winter roll-out
+Big Bike Revival winter intervention 2023-24

-It’s all about engaging the programme’s target audience; people with social, economic and health needs; people from diverse backgrounds; people facing multiple challenges.
+It’s all about engaging the programme’s target audience: people with social, economic and health needs; people from diverse backgrounds; people facing multiple challenges.

-Delivery partners are typically volunteer led-groups, not-for-profit organisations and social enterprises that are rooted in local communities and working to address a range of local needs.
+Delivery partners are typically volunteer-led groups, not-for-profit organisations and social enterprises that are rooted in local communities and working to address a range of local needs.

 They are experienced in engaging with non-regular cyclists and people in need in terms of social, economic and health deprivation.

 Our FIX-LEARN-RIDE events model is evidence based; the three pillars represent the types of events that typically encourage people to change their behaviour and cycle more.

 Our one-page event quick guides are based on: fixing bikes, teaching cycle and maintenance skills, and taking people on led bike rides on local routes.
 Use these to help you plan events that predominantly focus on learning and riding opportunities.